 - CIRO shall put in places systems and processes to ensure that information shared with analysts and research personnel is not unpublished price sensitive information.

-- Ensuring that transcripts or records of con-calls with investors made for discussion of financial results after announcement of the same i.e. Earning con-calls are uploaded on the official website of the Company to ensure official confirmation and documentation of disclosures made by the Company.
+- Ensuring that transcripts or records of con-calls with investors made for discussion of financial results after announcement of the same i.e. Earning con-calls, if any, are uploaded on the official website of the Company to ensure official confirmation and documentation of disclosures made by the Company.

 - Uploading any earnings guidance or any other similar material distributed during press conference on the website of the Company.